Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

-<h1 class="contract"> regauthor </h1>
+<h1 class="contract"> regcreator </h1>
-	## ACTION NAME: regauthor
+	## ACTION NAME: regcreator

 	### INTENT
 	New Author registration.
 Action is not mandatory.
-Markets *may* choose to use information here to display info about the author, and to follow specifications expressed here for displaying asset fields.
+Markets *may* choose to use information here to display info about the creator, and to follow specifications expressed here for displaying asset fields.

 	### Input parameters:
-	`author`      -	authors account who will create assets;
+	`creator`      -	creators account who will create assets;
 	`data`        - stringified json.
 Recommendations to include: game, company, logo, url, desc;
 	`stemplate`   - stringified json with key:state values, where key is key from mdata or idata and state indicates recommended way of displaying field: